 Journey

 Prioritize user needs; zooming-out from existing UI minutiae.
-A major disconnect uncovered in our pre-engagement discovery was a simple process mismatch between IT management and their new UX team.
-The new team’s director had never worked outside her previous domain of defense industry avionics, and T-Mobile IT’s management had never worked with a UX team before.
-It therefore made complete sense to us that dense research reports were the design team’s outputs, and that management had no idea how to put their value to work for users.
+A major disconnect uncovered in our first week of discovery, was a simple process mismatch between IT management and their new UX team.
+The UX team’s HCI-trained director had little experience outside her previous role developing incremental improvements to defense avionics, and T-Mobile Enterprise IT team had only a technical understanding of product development.
+It therefore made complete sense to the Adobe team that T-Mobile’s new zero-to-one project was struggling, and could use some Lean, Agile, and human-centered design support.

 Collaborative workshoping as a change-agent.
-There was easy agreement from everyone on what our priorities with users were—but our first few days in 2-hour 30-person meetings pre-arranged by the client, didn’t get us anywhere.
-We figured-out from those meetings who the key decision makers and influencers were among IT management, and prepared the internal UX team to lead a workshop with those managers as a springboard towards actionable, non-politicized results.
+There was easy agreement from everyone on what our priorities with users were—but our first few days in 2-hour, 30-person meetings pre-arranged by the client, didn’t get us anywhere.
+We figured-out who the key decision makers and influencers were among IT management, and prepared their internal UX team to lead a workshop with those managers as a springboard towards actionable, non-politicized results.

 Baby steps, together.
-Our first goal was to identify two functional areas of the product that UX and dev could jointly craft changes to—ideally in one sprint apiece.
+Our first goal was to identify two functional areas of the new product that UX and dev could jointly craft changes to—ideally in one sprint per-product.
 We needed to get T-Mobile’s dev and UX teams comfortable functioning outside their silos, and to learn how much more both had to gain from close collaboration.
-An early focus on user needs ahead of debating UI minutae was instrumental in that.
+An early focus on understanding user needs from contextual inquiry, ahead of debating UI minutae, was instrumental in this early work.

 Feedback to inform iteration, not perfection.
 T-Mobile’s UX team was divided into two project teams, and each was assigned one of the two functional areas agreed to.
 Most of the developers were in another part of the country, so one local developer floated between the two groups.
-The teams hit the whiteboards to sketch ideas as solutions to user needs previously prioritized for this exercise.
-Once each team had a solid direction established, wireframes and testing plans were created.
+We quickly pivoted from whiteboard ideation, to low-fidelity wireframe development; a radical departure from their existing UX team’s processes, rooted in academic analysis of refining highly detailed interactions.
 A little over one week later we were on-site at a care center testing our first round of paper prototypes with users.

 One month and 3 iteration rounds later, validated ideas ready to implement.
 Cultural transformation can take time, and existing-process priority fires withheld developer availability from the build-collaboration we’d hoped for.
 Nonetheless each team was able to deliver a scrappy JPG/HTML prototype that users had validated as addressing important pain-points, and developers had validated as easily feasible.
 Management was able to experience an evidence-based solution ready for implementation, and all this in far less time than anyone had expected.
 Developers had clear interaction patterns and assets to build from, and T-Mobile’s UX team was squarely positioned within the IT org as owning their first big win.